aperezdc/perezdecastro.org/2015/old-ssh-keys.markdown

     'cat >> ~/.ssh/authorized_keys' < ~/.ssh/id_ed25519.pub
 ```

-Last but not least, let's make sure that the RSA key is only ever used for
+Last but not least, let's make sure that the RSA key is only ever used when
-when needed, with a couple of tweaks in the `~/.ssh/config` file:
+needed, with a couple of tweaks in the `~/.ssh/config` file:

 ```
 PubkeyAcceptedKeyTypes ssh-ed25519,ssh-ed25519-cert-v01@openssh.com